PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 3. People who contact with infected individuals may get infected with a contraction rate.
 The contraction rate varies in different wellness state.
 4. COVID-19 cannot spread among individuals who are in a quarantine state.
 5. The incubation period is typically around 5 days but may range from 1 to 14 days.
-6. For simplicity, every individual only has one event each hour to race condition.
+6. For simplicity, every individual only has one event each day to race condition.

 ### Model Implementation